Backbone-Stories/website/_chapters/TheGuideAndTheSleeper.md

 “Thank you.
 For everything.
 Now, I’m going to go see them again.”

-A reoccuring dream had never been reported from hypersleep, the dreams were always new.
+A reoccurring dream had never been reported from hypersleep, the dreams were always new.
 Vira forced down the sinking feeling that she had set up the young woman for a hyper-nightmare.

 “They’ll be waiting for you.
 Sweet dreams.”
 So many lies.
 Was this the true role of the guides?